leoHeidel/PPFNet-tensorflow/README.md

   - loss.py : implementation of the N-tuple loss.
   - pointnet.py : pointnet of the PPFNet model.

+Notbooks:
+- dataset-visualization.ipynb : Visualize the dataset, testing that it is well constructed
+- dataset.ipynb : preprocess the pairs of the SUN3D dataset and test the speed of the shapenet dataset
+- main-shapenet.ipynb : train PPFNet on shapenet
+- main.ipynb : train PPFNet on SUN3D
+- model-visualization.ipynb : Visualize the result of the trained models

 ## Dataset used:

 - [shapenet](https://shapenet.org/)